httptoolkit/httptoolkit-website/src/docs/guides/subscription-faq.md

 ### Can I get a trial?

-There's no trial option available, however you can use all the core features for free, and it's very easy to subscribe for a single month of Pro access as a taster.
+There's no trial option available, however you can use all the core features for free, and it's very easy to subscribe for a single month of Pro access as a tester.
 To do so, simply sign up for a monthly subscription, and then cancel immediately (see the next point).

 ### How can I cancel?